 Value creation for all stakeholders, including shareholders, customers and society, so as to be integrated into the corporate, environmental and social governance through empowering skillful, knowledgeable and responsible staff by applying cutting-edge technologies in a transparent, accountable and law-abiding ecosystem.

-- To ensure employing the best human capital at the expected levels, with respect to the needs of each level, training such assets and preparing them to accept future responsibilities in the designed career path.
+- Ensuring employment of the best human capitals at the expected levels in light of requirements of each level, growing these capitals and preparing them for future responsibilities in the pre-designed career path.

 Accountability and Transparency

 - Respecting the principle of transparency in all of the Bank processes and submitting all necessary information required by regulatory and legal bodies within the framework of the rules and regulations governing the Bank’s activity.

 - Holding the entire Bank staff, at any level whatsoever, answerable to the Bank’s internal and external regulatory organs within the framework of the rules and regulations governing the Bank’s activity.